stephengold/Minie/README.md

  + Minie's classes are better encapsulated, with fewer public/protected fields and less aliasing of small objects like vectors.
 This reduces the risk of accidentally corrupting its internal data structures.
+ + Minie validates method arguments.
+This helps detect usage errors that can lead to subtle bugs.
- + Minie's source code is more readable than that of `jme3-bullet`.
+ + Minie's source code is more readable and better documented than that of `jme3-bullet`.
  + Minie's source code is easy to find than that of `jme3-jbullet`.

 Summary of added features: